-The AllowUsersvariable gives the system administrator the option of allowing specific users to sshinto the system.
-The list consists of comma separated user names.
+The AllowUsers variable gives the system administrator the option of allowing specific users to ssh into the system.
+The list consists of space separated user names.
 Numeric user IDs are not recognized with this variable.
 If a system administrator wants to restrict user access further by only allowing the allowed users to log in from a particular host, the entry can be specified in the form of user@host.